Featured image of Who Will Recycle Your 3D Print Waste? We Found 9 Services to Send Your Scraps To Source: Auburn University

 TerraCycle

-US-based Terracycle specializes in recycling and upcycling hard-to-recycle materials, offering eco-conscious companies and individuals a solution to reduce waste and promote sustainability.
+U.S.-based Terracycle specializes in recycling and upcycling hard-to-recycle materials, offering eco-conscious companies and individuals a solution to reduce waste and promote sustainability.
 It operates in the US, Canada, France, the UK, Netherlands, Australia, and New Zealand.

 Regarding 3D printing scraps, the company offers several Zero Waste Box options, but their use case differs depending on your location.
 In the US, the 3D Printing Materials box accepts most filament types and spools, including ABS, ASA, PS, HIPS, PP, PE, PET, PETG, PC ABS, HIPS, nylon, and TPU.
 In mainland UK and Ireland, this box is only for ABS waste and no other type of plastic.
 In Canada, you can fill it up with ABS, HIPS, nylon, and TPU.
 For PLA, the slightly cheaper Biodegradable Plastic Zero Waste Box can be ordered.

 What does TeraCycle do with your 3D printed scraps once they receive your box?
 Who knows!
 TerraCycle doesn’t do plastic recycling itself.
 Processing is contracted out to third-party companies all over the world.
 A 2022 BBC documentary and a 2023 Bloomberg news investigation have located Terracycle material bound for recycling in landfills and garbage incineration facilities.
+Since then, TerraCycle has publicly emphasized a “Recycling Guarantee.”
+Its current site says it guarantees recycling of accepted waste sent through its programs, performs internal and external audits, and recycles 98.3% of the waste it receives, defined as compliant waste.

 Back to Contents